ImperialCollegeLondon/pyrealm/docs/source/development/documentation.md

 in the documentation using the `sphinx` `autodoc` extension.
 See the code itself for examples of the documentation formatting and typical content.

-Unlike the files in `docs/sources` pages, the docstrings in code need to be written using reStructuredText: at present the `autodoc` functions in `sphinx` currently rely on `rst` inputs.
+At the moment, we use the `autodoc` plugins for `sphinx` to convert docstrings to HTML and build the online API documentation.
+Unfortunately, the `autodoc` package is hard-coded to expect docstrings to use reStructuredText, which means that at the moment **all docstrings have to be written in `rst` format**.
+At some point, we'd like to switch away to using Markdown throughout, but for the moment look at the existing docstrings to get examples of how the formatting differs.

 ### Referencing